Medical Bankruptcy Attorneys

 Can Bankruptcy Help Me Get Rid of Medical Debt?

 The answer is yes.
 Medical debt is considered unsecured debt and can be discharged or forgiven when you file for bankruptcy.
-Depending on the type of bankruptcy you file, medical can be relieved more quickly.
+Depending on the type of bankruptcy you file, medical debt can be relieved more quickly.
 More specifically, if you file for Chapter 7 bankruptcy, you can eliminate your medical debt in a few months.
-If you file for Chapter 13 bankruptcy, you will be required to adhere to a payment plan, which means you will be required to pay back some, not all, of your medical debt.
+If you file for Chapter 13 bankruptcy, you will be required to adhere to a payment plan, which means you will be required to pay back a portion of your medical debt.
 The type of bankruptcy you file will depend on several factors, including your monthly income, the assets in your possession, the amount of debt you’ve accrued, and more.
 During your initial consultation with the bankruptcy attorneys at Reynolds and Gold, we’ll discuss what type of bankruptcy makes the most sense for you.